 The people have been long confused…

 Yes, we have long been confused.
-That too is how nature, and its biological ways, intends it to be.
-Chapter 65 supports this, even if a bit obliquely: Of ancients adept in the way, none ever use it to enlighten people, They will use it in order to fool them.
-Now, what ancient is most adept in the way?
-For me, that would be Nature and Her biological ways.
-I like to call this the bio-hoodwink.
+That is how nature intends it to be.
+The beginning line of chapter 65 supports this, albeit obliquely: Of ancients adept in the way, none ever use it to enlighten people, They will use it in order to fool them.
+So, what ‘ancient’ is most adept in the way?
+Nature and Her bio-hoodwinking ways are, of course.
+See Peeking in on Nature’s Hoodwink and How the Hoodwink Hooks.